Tutorials#

 Division that returns float |

-BandHiC supports these universal functions, and they can be used in the following three ways:
+BandHiC supports these universal functions, and they can be used in the following four ways:

 As methods of the